 Food photography and styling

 Curating food components/experiences for commercial and creative events

 For the most part, recipes here can be made with very few tools.
 The more you cook, the more comfortable and intuitive it becomes, and you can make almost anything without fancy machines or strict measurements.
 Until recently, I didn't own a stand mixer or a fancy blender, and I don’t have (but want) a food processor.
 Tools and gadgets are nice, but it's definitely possible to cook a lot without them.

-All ingredients strive to be easily accessible and economical, but admittedly that is not always the case.
-The techniques and knowledge needed to complete these recipes range from basic to intermediate.
-If there is a term I use that you’re not familiar with and you want a lengthier explanation or a visual example that I didn’t provide, well, you’re already online…open a new page and Google it.
-Evvvverything is on Google, that’s why we love it.
-Or leave a comment or email and I’ll get back to you.
+All ingredients here strive to be easily accessible and economical.
+If there is an unfamiliar term and you want a lengthier explanation or a visual example, well, you’re already online…open a new page and Google it.
+You can also contact me and I’ll get back to you.

-This came from a sentence in a podcast that I love.
-To be honest, I can’t recall the interviewee or the exact context of the conversation, but the sentence was something along the lines of ‘…just sitting and listening to records in the den…’.
-I love music and film (which is why I also title each post with a non-food title, like a song), and for whatever reason this sentence spoke out to me because the way I feel when I listen to music or watch an exceptional film is something close to the often relaxing, theraputic or expressive feelings that I have when cooking.
-As I noted above, to me, I see cooking and sharing food as experiences and opportunities.
-The most beautiful meals or concerts or cooking triumphs in my life all recall a certain sense of kinship with each other, so hence, ‘Records in the Den’.
+I don’t recall the interviewee or the exact context of the conversation, but I was listening to a podcast and someone referred to ‘…just sitting and listening to records in the den…’.
+I love music and film, and this sentence spoke out to me because the way I feel when I listen to music or watch an exceptional film is akin to the often relaxing or expressive feelings that I have when cooking.
+When I first started recording my recipes, I would title them like a song or after lyrics I admire.
+I see cooking and sharing food as experiences and opportunities, and the most beautiful meals, records, films, concerts, and cooking triumphs all recall a certain sense of kinship with each other.
+Enter, ‘Records in the Den’.